Adrita-Khan/Modified-Gravity/README.md

 * **Bias and Degeneracy Evaluation**: By exploring the parameter space of modified gravity (e.g., $f_{R0}$ in f(R), $\alpha_M, \alpha_K, \alpha_B$ in Horndeski), the project can assess degeneracies with standard ΛCDM parameters and evaluate potential biases in inference if MG effects are neglected.

-* **Emulator-Based Acceleration**: For faster exploration of the parameter space, the project supports neural-network-based interpolation using the **MGmu Emulator**, allowing rapid generation of spectra across MG parameter grids.
+* **Emulator-Based Acceleration**: For faster exploration of the parameter space, the project supports neural-network-based interpolation using the **MGemu Emulator**, allowing rapid generation of spectra across MG parameter grids.

 By combining these elements, the pipeline serves as a **forecasting tool for MG detectability**: it determines whether a given MG model would leave statistically significant imprints in the cross-correlation observables of next-generation surveys.